Kometa-Team/ImageMaid/README.md

 ```shell
 cd ImageMaid
 ```
-2. Install dependencies (it is recommended to do this is a virtual environment):
+2. Install dependencies (it is recommended to do this in a virtual environment):

 ```shell
 pip install -r requirements.txt